MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 To authenticate with your pipeline, Azure Artifacts recommends using the [npm authenticate task](/azure/devops/pipelines/tasks/reference/npm-authenticate-v0).

-When using task runners such as gulp or Grunt, it's important to include your npm authenticate task at the start of your pipeline.
-This action ensures that your credentials are injected into your project's .npmrc file and retained throughout the pipeline run, enabling subsequent steps to access the credentials in the configuration file.
+When using task runners such as gulp or Grunt, it's to prioritize setting your *npm authenticate task* at the beginning of your pipeline.
+This step guarantees that your credentials are injected into your project's .npmrc file and retained throughout the pipeline run, enabling subsequent steps to access the credentials in the configuration file.

 ### [Classic](#tab/classic)